-The very precise Iranian chronometry started at Nimrooz (meaning half of day), SE of Iran, on 62 degrees E meridian, at the 6th of April 1725 B.C.
+The very precise chronometry in Iran started at Nimrooz (meaning half of the day), SE of Iran, on 62 degrees E meridian, at the 6th of April 1725 B.C.
 It is called Nimrooz, because thousands of years ago ancient Iranians knew when the Sun was setting in the east and rising in the west it was noon at Nimrooz.

 Old & New Avestan Chronometry Methods